Carrosen/fizzbuzz_js/README.md

 #### In your README to the best of your knowledge please explain what a CDN (Content Delivery Network) is?

 ### Answer:
+CDN means a group of servers working together to provide fast delivery of Internet content.
+It is designed to load your website, quickly, by having servers closer to the costumer and the website will load faster.

 ---